dmcquay/katas/2020-05-15-docker-build-context-experiments/README.md

 We're only wanting to build app1 and also include the shared folder.
 The should only be about 32 bytes.

+What I wish I could do is literally ignore everything except the folders I want for a given image. e.g. For app1, I want to include only app1 and shared.
+I want to ignore all of app2.

 ## Dockerignore strategy

 Create a .dockerignore file in the root of the build context.
 Ignore anything unnecessary.
-Hopefully everything impactful can be ignored.
-For example, you can generally ignore node_modules which tends to be the culprit of massive build contexts.

-This should be your goto strategy.
-However, there's no way to have a different .dockerignore for each image.

-## Separate Dockerignore per Image

-I just said you can't do this.
-But you can.
-Sort of.

-There is an undocumented feature that doesn't work on Windows that allows you to create a file named `[dockerfilename].dockerignore`.
-To use this, you must set the environment variable `DOCKER_BUILDKIT=1` at build time.
-I believe this works with docker compose too.

-Run `./custom-dockerignore.sh` to see this stratey.
+This doesn't allow me to ignore all of app2 because then when I want to build the app2 image, it would ignore all of app2 in that case too.
+You can only ignore things that are okay to ignore for all images.
+For example, `node_modules` typically falls in this category.

+As limiting as that feels, your actual code is usually quite light and therefore this is typically sufficient.
+It should be your goto strategy unless you have legitimately huge source code or some large assets that must be included.

+## BuildKit

+Docker has rehauled the build architecture recently.
+The new build architecture is called BuildKit.

+BuildKit is faster and more secure out of the box.
+And it includes the ability to specify what dockerignore files to use per build.
+This allows you to do exactly what we want (completely ignore app2/* for the app1 image build and visa versa).

+- To use this option, you need Docker 18.09 or later.
+- BuildKit only supports buliding Linux containers.
+- You must set the environment variable `DOCKER_BUILDKIT=1` to enable BuildKit.
+- Alternatively you can permanently enable by adding this to your docker daemon configuration, typically located at `/etc/docker/daemon.json`: `{ "features": { "buildkit": true } }`

+As you use BuildKit I think you will notice it is faster than the reduced context can account for.
+They've made some other great speed improvements!

+## Other strategies that give you full control

+If you do have legitimately large directories after ignoring what you can and you can't use BuildKit for some reason, then here are a few options that give you full control over what context is sent to the docker engine.
+These require scripting beyond a simple docker build command and don't work with Docker Compose.

+For the options below, I did a performance test with 233M of context spread across many files.

+- Sending this context normally took ~10 seconds.
+- With `tar` it took only ~8 seconds!
+- Copying to a tempdir took ~25 seconds. :(
+- Use of hardlinks with the tempdir option only reduced the time to ~23 seconds.

+So really `tar` is the way to go, but I'll explain the alternatives anyway.

-## Tar up the context
+### Tar up the context

 You can have complete control over your build context by building a custom tarball and piping it into docker build.

-Downside is I'm thinking this probably isn't possible to use with docker compose.
+This option is superior to the options that follow both in it's simplicity and execution speed.

+For an example, run `tar.sh`.

-## Build a custom context directory at build time
+### Build a custom context directory at build time

 This will require some custom scripting so it also will not be compatible with docker compose.